apache/flink/docs/README.md

 #### Table of Contents

 Table of contents are added automatically to every page, based on heading levels 2 - 4.
-The ToC can be ommitted by adding the following to the front matter of the page:
+The ToC can be omitted by adding the following to the front matter of the page:

     ---
     bookToc: false